KorzunYuri/spacex-dragon-rockets/README.md

 To sum up - you can rule Missions and Rockets yourself, but it's more fun to do it via MissionControl.

+# Reactive version

+Reactive version of the library is on demo stage and is represented by MissionControlReactive class from**spacex-rockets-reactive** module.
+To save time, the demo reused domain model from syncronous-approach module.
+To make it fully reactive, some adjustments must be applied to the model classes.

 # Unresolved questions

 * it is not clear from the requirements, whether mission should start automatically when assigned a rocket.
 For safety,